aviflax/resume/resume.md

 #### Omne *<nobr>Chief Software Architect</nobr>* *2024–2025*

 * Built and refined the team and its strategy, processes, and culture
-* Designed and built a pre-alpha <abbr title="Enterprise Resource Planning">ERP</abbr> system with a focus on manufacturing customers
+* Designed and built a pre-alpha ERP system with a focus on manufacturing customers
 * Tech: PostgreSQL, C#, Playwright, GitHub Actions, Kafka, Azure Cloud, Terraform, Bicep

 #### Trudy *<nobr>Principal Software Engineer</nobr>* *2023–2024*

 * Designed, implemented, and maintained:
   * An internal prompt engineering tool for rapidly testing many variations of LLM invocations
-  * A pre-alpha <abbr title="Software as a Service">SaaS</abbr> product to enable non-experts to craft, test, and use <abbr title="Large Language Model">LLM</abbr> prompts with multiple LLM providers
+  * A pre-alpha SaaS product to enable non-experts to craft, test, and use LLM prompts with multiple LLM providers
 * Tech: JavaScript, Google Apps Script, Google Workspace APIs, PostgreSQL, HTMX, Python, Django, Clojure